SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-reports-module-as-separate-plugin.md

 ticket: MTM-58448
 version: 1020.0.0
 ---
-In the upcoming version we will extract the Reports module from the Cockpit application and add it as a separate plugin.
+In the upcoming version the report module is extracted from the Cockpit application and added as a separate plugin.
-This is just a first step towards removing Reports completely and replacing it with Dashboard Manager.
+This is a first step towards removing the reports module entirely and replacing it with the dashboard manager.
-It might be breaking change as Reports module won't be part of `@c8y/ngx-components/context-dashboard` anymore, but will be part of `@c8y/ngx-components/report-dashboard`.
+This change might be a breaking change as the reports module will no longer be part of `@c8y/ngx-components/context-dashboard`, but will be part of `@c8y/ngx-components/report-dashboard`.

-This change won't affect visual and UX of Cockpit application nor add any new functionalities.
+This change does not affect the layout and UX of the Cockpit application nor does it add any new functionalities.
-As side effect, performance improvement might be noticed as Reports from now on will be loaded lazily (only when user navigates to Reports).
+As a side effect, a performance improvement might be noticed as reports from now on will be loaded lazily (that is, only when users navigate to the **Reports** page).